Nandini1521/DataMining_project/README.md

 ## Code Structure

 - `main` function: The main entry point for the code.
-Instrcuts the entire workflow, including data preprocessing, classifier selection, model evaluation, and generating the predictions.
+Instructs the entire workflow, including data preprocessing, classifier selection, model evaluation, and generating the predictions.

 - `preprocess_data` function: Performs data preprocessing, including imputing missing values for numerical and categorical data and normalizing numerical features.